-The Festival is presented by Kings Park and Botanic Garden and the Friends of Kings Park.
-It is generously support of Major Festival Partner Santos, Lotterywest and The West Australian newspaper.
+The Festival was proudly presented by Kings Park and Botanic Garden and the Friends of Kings Park, with the generous support of Lotterywest.

-Held every September, the Kings Park Festival presents a dazzling spring collection of wildflowers along with free events including live music, guided walks, exhibitions, family activities and more.
+From 1 – 30 September each year, the Kings Park Festival presents amazing spring displays of wildflowers and many free events including outdoor exhibitions, guided walks, art displays, family activities and more.

-Join us for an inspiring Festival experience and learn something new about WA flora and the leading horticulture and science that takes place in Kings Park.
+Join us in September 2018 for an inspiring Festival experience and learn something new about Western Australian flora and Kings Park.

 All wildflowers on display during the Festival are native to Western Australia.

 Kings Park produces all its own seeds and plants.
-The Kings Park nursery has produced over 20,000 plants for the 2015 Festival.
+The Kings Park nursery produced more than 25,000 plants for the 2017 Festival.

-More than half a million people are expected to visit the Kings Park Festival this September.
+On average, more than half a million people visit the Kings Park Festival each September.

-The Western Australian Botanic Garden is one of the most visited and unique of its kind in the world.
-Known around the world for being 'ahead of its time' since it began in 1965, it is devoted to native flora – in recognition of Western Australia's abundant, rare, fragile and uniquely beautiful plant life.
-The South West of WA is classed as a global biodiversity hotspot.
+The Festival is based in the Western Australian Botanic Garden - one of the most visited and unique of its kind in the world.
+Known around the world for being 'ahead of its time' since it began in 1965, it is devoted to native flora – in recognition of Western Australia's diverse, unusual, fragile and uniquely beautiful plant life.
+The South West of WA is Australia’s only global biodiversity hotspot.

-The Western Australian Botanic Garden is a leader in environmental conservation, horticulture and scientific research which has made its plant collection one of the best in the world.
-Its displays are underpinned by scientific research, conservation and painstakingly maintained living collections.
+The Western Australian Botanic Garden is a leader in environmental conservation, horticulture and scientific research, which has made its plant collection one of the best in the world.
+Its displays can be thought of as a 'living museum' with painstakingly maintained living collections of plants.

 The Botanic Garden also encompasses much of the State's cultural heritage – from ancient Nyoongar history to modern day - through public art, memorials, trails and garden displays.
 It is also the venue for many cultural events each year – including the Kings Park Festival.